APPLy for the master in Dance partnership

 - Personal motivation, including an idea of how the education is expected to shape the future artistic practice of the applicant

-The applicant does not necessarily need to possess all the mentioned qualities, the above should be understood as guidelines for what the admission panel prioritises in the selection.
-The admission panel may also pay attention to the group constellation.
+The applicant does not necessarily need to possess all the mentioned qualities, the above should be understood as guidelines for what the admission committee prioritizes in the selection.
+The admission committee may also pay attention to the group constellation.

-At the audition, the admission panel will assess the applicants’ level of oral English.
+In the audition, the admission committee will assess the applicants’ level of oral English.
 If the admission panel is not convinced that an applicant has a sufficient level of English to complete the programme, they might ask for detailed documentation of the applicant’s proficiencies in English.

 The admission committee will select a number of applicants from the audition that have not been admitted to the programme but still remain eligible for the programme.
 These applicants could be contacted should one of the selected candidates not accept the admission offer.
 There will not be a priority list, as the admission committee may also pay attention to the group constellation in order to make the decision.

 Appeals against the decision of the admissions committee can be made via the Rector of the Danish School of Performing Arts.
 This must be done within two weeks of receiving the decision.
 The Rector adjudicates the complaint and provides any further guidance concerning complaint procedures.
 If the complaint concerns the academic decision on admission to the programme, the decision cannot be appealed further.
 If the complaint concerns legal issues such as disqualification or compliance with the deadline for submitting applications, the Rector's decision may be appealed via the Minister of Culture within two weeks of receiving the Rector's decision.